This page is based on a contribution from Zoran Obradovic.

 If a player breaks any of the rules (plays the wrong suit, discards wrong number of cards, fails to beat the highest card on the table when he could have done so in a negative contract, or talks in such a way as to give away information about his cards), he is punished by the full score of the game (the contract + 35 difference, if appropriate + bonuses, plus kontras and radl).

 - It's every man for himself.
 The object of the game is to win as few card points as possible.
 At any rate you want to avoid losing (taking more than 35 cards points), and if possible you want to win (take no tricks at all).
 The additional rules for negative contracts apply.
 In addition, in each of the first six tricks a card is turned up from the top of the talon and added to the trick as a "gift" to the player who won the trick, usually called a "vitamin".
 As klop is played when everybody passes, the talon cards tend to be rather juicy.

-- If a player loses (takes more than 35 card points), he scores minus 70.
-If a player wins (taking no tricks), his score is +70.
+- A player who loses (takes more than 35 card points) scores minus 70.
+Any player who wins (taking no tricks) scores is +70.
 If any player wins or loses, then only the the winners and losers score.

 If no one loses and no one wins, the card points taken by each player are rounded to the nearest 5 and subtracted from the player's score.

-- If a klop occurs while some players have uncancelled radli, those players' losses are doubled.
+- If a klop occurs while some players have uncancelled radlci, those players' gains or losses are doubled.
 Any player with an uncancelled radl who wins a klop scores double (140) and cancels a radl.

 - Three, two, one:

-- Declarer chooses a partner by calling a king, and gets to exchange the appropriate number of cards with the talon.
+- Declarer chooses a partner by calling a king, and exchanges the appropriate number of cards with the talon.
 The object of the game is to win at least 36 card points.

 - The score for the game is (10 or 20 or 30) + bonuses + difference.